Facebook’s disclosures under scrutiny as federal agencies join probe of tech giant’s role in sharing data with Cambridge Analytica

 Facebook stopped allowing app developers to gain information about a person’s Facebook friends in 2014 and 2015.
 It continued to share some data with a select groups of app developers and with device and software makers, including Apple, Amazon, Samsung and Huawei, before announcing it would curtail that amid a new wave of news reports this month.

-Since the Cambridge Analytica scandal broke in March, Facebook has audited thousands of apps that had access to data during the looser period prior to 2015.
+Since the Cambridge Analytica scandal broke in March, Facebook has audited thousands of apps that had access to data during the looser period before 2015.
 The company has suspended 200 apps, and has further restricted access to data for all developers using Facebook and its sister service, Instagram.

-In March, the company’s stock dropped more than 13% in the week after the revelations.
+In March, the company’s stock dropped more than 13 percent in the week after the revelations.
 Financial regulators pay close attention to sudden moves in a company’s stock price.

 Many details about the federal probe remain unknown, including whether investigators are considering criminal charges or civil penalties for the companies involved.